gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 - names MUST start with a lowercase character ([a-z])

 Every *source*, *resource* or *componentReference* needs a unique identifier in a *Component Descriptor*.
-In particular situations the name is not sufficient, e.g. if docker images for different platform are included.
+In particular situations the name and version are not sufficient, e.g. if docker images for different platform are included.
-Therefore, every entry has an additional optional field *extraIdentity* to resolve this problem, i.e. every entry MUST have a unique combination of *name*, *extraIdentity* and formal type (*source*, *resource* or *componentReference*) within a *Component Descriptor*.
+Therefore, every entry has an additional optional field *extraIdentity* to resolve this problem, i.e. every entry MUST have a unique combination of *name*, *version*, *extraIdentity* and formal type (*source*, *resource* or *componentReference*) within a *Component Descriptor*.

 An *extraIdentity* is a map, of key value pairs whereby: